fougue/mayo/README.md

 * Quick access to the CAD files recently open thanks to thumbnails in the Home page
 * Toggle visibility of any item from the Model tree(use checkbox)
 * Customizable precision of the meshes computed from BRep shapes, affecting visualization quality and conversion into mesh formats
+* Convert files to multiple CAD formats from command-line interface(CLI)

 3D viewer operations :
 * Rotate : mouse left + move